ThomasKiljanczykDev/react-pdf-resume/README.md

 ### Rendering

 You can render the PDF to a file using the `render` script.
-The file will be rendered to current working directory as `resume.pdf`.
+The file will be rendered to current working directory as `thomas-kiljanczyk-resume.pdf`.

 ```bash
 yarn render